paulplant/xdrip4ios_docs/docs/configure/treatments.md

 In this menu you can see the list of treatments and add also add them to xDrip4iOS.

 Touching a treatment allows you to modify it.
+To delete it swipe it to the left and touch Delete.
+These will also be applied to Nightscout.

 <img src="../img/TreatmentsList.png" style="zoom:50%;" />